kamondemwangi/insilico-vaccine-design-code/README.md

   -b BCELL, --bcell BCELL
                         B-cell epitope file path

- provide B & T cell epitopes in csv format as follows:
+ provide B & T cell epitopes in csv format.
-pos	epitope
-255	SEEKDTNSEEDPEAEEDPDS
-295	IIPSPKPLTPEQQQERELKL
-272	SSSNGSSSSNSTSSSSSSTT
-251	ITKAIKKPNSGSTTSSSSNT
-24	NCKCHNNNSNSSSNNDTLGG
-438	VNSVSTVSPVNPVNPVNPVV
-490	AVNTSNPSNPVNTVNQVVNE

 Gromacs,molecular dynamics simulation of vaccine-receptor complex script(gromacs_script.sbatch) also available, this is essential to study the stability of the vaccine-receptor complex insilico.